-I am an Associate Professor in the Department of Biology at York University.
+I am an Associate Professor in the Department of Biology and a York Research Chair in Global Change Biology at York University.
 My research interests include predicting the effects of environmental stressors on ecosystems at fine to broad spatial and temporal scales.
 I completed my PhD at the University of Toronto and post-doctoral fellowships at the University of Montreal and the Center for Limnology at the University of Wisconsin-Madison.

 Bailey Hewitt.
 Bailey is predicting the effects of climate change on lake ice dynamics and consequential impacts on ecosystem function in Northern Hemisphere lakes.

 Katrina Gaibisels.
 Katrina is understanding the drivers of water level fluctuations in northern Wisconsin lakes and predicting the effects of climate change on phytoplankton biomass in Ontario.